-COMMUNITY RELATIONS & ENGAGEMENT, OMBUDSMAN'S OFFICE
+COMMUNITY RELATIONS & ENGAGEMENT

-Description: The Ombudsman's Office is responsible for assisting parents, community members and employees with school-related concerns and issues.
-They work to help those who have questions or concerns to find the best channels for resolving them.
 The mission of the Community Partnerships team is to establish partnerships with private, public, non-profit and faith communities to promote student academic achievement and create safe environments by identifying needs and mobilizing/leveraging resources.
 The Family Engagement arm of the team works to engage and empower families to become participants in their child's educational journey.
 The team is also responsible for volunteer management.
-The CMS Foundation works to generate financial investment to support Charlotte-Mecklenburg Schools and develop a community-wide culture of schoolanthropy-in support of public education.